PNW is committed to providing equal access to employment opportunities, educational programs, services, activities, and events.

 Additional Access Requests & Concerns

 In the classroom (on-campus or online), an accommodation will allow you an equal opportunity to engage in the educational experience.
-If you are a student who needs an accommodation, please contact the Disability Access Center.
+If you are a student who needs an accommodation, please contact the PNW Accessibility Center.

 If you are participating in or attending a University sponsored activity or event, an accommodation ensures you enjoy equal access and an equal opportunity to take part.
-To request a disability-related accommodation for events, please contact the Office of Equity, Diversity, and Inclusion at email@example.com or (219) 785-5545 five days prior to the event.
+To request a disability-related accommodation for events, please contact the Office of Institutional Equity at firstname.lastname@example.org or (219) 989-2163 five days prior to the event.

 Please help us maintain an accessible campus.
 If you should see anything which prevents you from accessing or participating in any University program, activity, service , or event; please let us know by reporting your Campus Accessibility Concern or contacting your campus ADA Coordinator.